Girdles

 The 246 was a lighter girdle for the younger figure, however, fancy materials could be ordered at extra cost and were a favourite choice of brides.

-The more flexible girdles 207 and 208 (below) were introduced in 1964, however, the 207 (above) seems to have induced head-aches in the poor models.
+The more flexible girdles 207 and 208 (right) were introduced in 1964, however, the 207 seems to have induced head-aches in the poor models.
+The 208, light and flexible, at last brings a smile to the model.

 Excerpts from the Spirella magazines describe these girdles in far more detail.